Sahilll94/Express.js-Overview./README.md

    cd <application-directory>
    ```

+   Replace application-directory while navigating to the specific application directory with the directory containing the specific Express.js application.

-3. Install dependencies:
+4. Install dependencies:

    ```bash
    npm install
    ```

-4. Start the server:
+5. Start the server:

    ```bash
    npm start
    ```

-Replace application-directory while navigating to the specific application directory with the directory containing the specific Express.js application.

 ## Usage
 1. Each application demonstrates different aspects of Express.js routing, middleware usage, error handling, and input validation using Zod.